peytoncordero/DRI25/html-css.md

 <img alt="An image of a boiler" src="https://raw.githubusercontent.com/GC-DRI/DRI25/main/images/html-css/boiler.jpg" style=width:640px;height:480px;/>
 ```

+### Instructions

-1. Using the code above as a reference, enter the code for your home page in the `CODE EDITOR`.
+1. Using the code above as a reference, enter the code for your home page, with a link to an image, in the `CODE EDITOR`.

 2. View the output.
 Do you see an image?